14 Breathtaking Skylines From 'Destiny' Gameplay

-Take a look at some of the views we captured, along with a few others we compiled from the more than 6.5 million gamers who played.
+Take a look at some of the breathtaking views we captured, along with a few others we compiled from the more than 6 million gamers who took the Alpha for a spin.

 While there's a lot of fighting in the game, one thing everyone could agree on was that there were some stunning skylines.